Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 These are file systems that only macOS can read and write.
 They can also apply to the boot drive that holds the operating system on specific macOS versions.

-- Mac OS Extended (Journaled) (a.k.a HFS+) is the default FS of macOS version 10.12 and earlier.
-While newer macOS (10.13 and later) can read HFS+, you can’t use this file system on the boot drive to hold the operating system.
+• Mac OS Extended (Journaled) (a.k.a HFS+) is the default FS of macOS versions 10.12 and earlier.
+While newer macOS versions (10.13 and later) can read HFS+, you can’t use HFS+ on the boot drive to hold the operating system.

 Mac file systems have two attributes:

-- Case sensitive allows you to name files with the same name but different letter cases (i.e., MyFile.txt vs. myfile.txt).
+• Case sensitivity allows you to name files with the same name but different letter cases (i.e., MyFile.txt vs. myfile.txt).

-- Encrypted means data stored on the drive can be encrypted; use this if you intend to store sensitive data.
+• Encrypted means the data stored on the drive is encrypted; use this if you intend to store sensitive data.

-So, for example, if you want to use the HFS+ file system with the support for case sensitivity and encryption, then format your drive using Mac OS Extended (Case-sensitive, Journaled, Encrypted).
+So, for example, if you want to use the HFS+ file system with case-sensitive and encrypted support, then format your drive using Mac OS Extended (Case-sensitive, Journaled, Encrypted).

 The following are neutral file systems that work on both Windows and macOS.
 Specifically, if you have a drive formatted using one of these, you can connect it to a Windows or Mac computer to view and edit its content.

-In most cases, they are not suitable as the file system for the boot drive.
-Initially, these were file systems for older versions of Microsoft’s operating systems (MS-DOS and Windows), later supported by other platforms for file exchanging purposes.
+In most cases, these FSes are not suitable for the boot drive.
+Initially, these file systems were used in older versions of Microsoft’s operating systems (MS-DOS and Windows).
+Later, they were supported on other platforms for data exchange.

-- exFAT is an enhanced version of FAT32 with a huge file size limit.
-This FS is an excellent choice if you use the drive to transfer data back and forth between Windows and Mac.
+• exFAT is an enhanced version of FAT32 with a much larger maximum file size.
+This FS is an excellent choice if you use the drive to transfer data between Windows and Mac.

 How to format a drive